48 Reasons Why Your Emails Have Low Email Open Rates

 Now you are confused because you don’t know what went wrong.
 Maybe we can again begin from the start.
 Let’s get our concepts cleared first.

 The general perception is that the email open rates is the number of people who open your emails.
 Unfortunately, this is not the case.
 An email open rate is defined as the ratio of the total number of unique people who opened the email and the total number of delivered emails.

 Suppose a total of 100 emails were sent.
 Out of those, 20 emails bounced, which means a total of 80 emails were delivered.
 Out of the 80 delivered emails, 20 emails were opened.
 That means the email open rates will be 25%.

 Email Open Rate = Unique Open Emails / (Total Number of Emails Sent – Total Number of Bounced Emails)

 25% = 20 / (100 – 20)

-Tracking of the Email Open Rate
+Tracking of the Email Open Rates

-It is important to understand that the tracking of the Email Open Rate is not a perfect science.
+It is important to understand that the tracking of the Email Open Rates is not a perfect science.
 To track whether an email has been opened or not, a small one by one-pixel graphics (transparent, invisible picture), also known as a tracking pixel, is inserted into the email being sent.
 Only when the graphics (image) is loaded (after getting downloaded from the server), the email is marked as open.
-Since the email open rate relies on the download of a graphic image, it isn’t 100% accurate.
+Since the good email open rates relies on the download of a graphic image, it isn’t 100% accurate.
 There can be multiple issues with the tracking mechanism mentioned above: